WAB - Regional Route S: Grünbacher Sattel - Gutenmann - Würflach

 Author's tip

 Combine your hike with a detour to Grünbach am Schneeberg.
-If you require accommodation, one option is the Alpen-Aktiv Landgasthof Schubertlinde.
+Here you have the option of staying at the Alpen-Aktiv Country Inn Schubertlinde.

 More tours around the starting point